matthewliuswims/name-keeper/README.md

 # Name Keeper
 How often do you remember someone's face, but not their name?
-This is a native app for iOS and android that offers a solution.
+This is an app that stores the names + descriptions of the people you meet within your social groups.

 ## Installation